 A numbered list of proposed figures for the publication (i.e. Fig 1.
 Crime syndicates Western Balkans 2006–2020, etc.)

 If a graph / pie chart: the Excel / Powerpoint raw data files relevant to the Figure wherever possible.
-Please annotate these sheets to reflect the Figure numbers from the list.
+Please annotate these data sheets to reflect the Figure numbers from the list.

-If a diagram, timeline or infographic, please describe type of diagram required and provide a visual reference (Powerpoint slide or an annotated screen shot or something similar, or a hand-drawn graphic.)
+If a diagram, timeline or infographic, please describe type of diagram required and provide a visual reference to help the designer create the visual (Powerpoint slide, or an annotated screen shot, or a hand-drawn sketch.)

-Please provide all the text elements needed (if they are included in a hand-drawn or existing picture reference, so that we can ensure accuracy and alleviate the need to key in text again)
+Please provide all the text elements needed in your diagrams (if they are included in a hand-drawn or picture reference, so that we can ensure accuracy and alleviate the need to key in text again)

-Mapping submission
+Maps

 Please provide the following: